-Audit Plans are developed by the Internal Audit Function on a rolling three year basis, subject to annual review and approval by the Board.
-The plan is designed to provide for all significant areas of the business are to be audited during each three year period.
+Audit Plans are developed by the Internal Audit Function on a rolling three-year basis, subject to annual review and approval by the Audit and Risk Committee and ongoing monitoring by the HIA who will advise the Committee when the revisions to the plan may be required.
+The plan is designed to provide for all significant areas of risk facing the business to be audited during each three-year period.